fontra/fontra-blog/content/blog/introduction.md

 ---
 title: Welcome to the Fontra blog!
-description: A very first blog post about Fontra
+description: The very first blog post from the Fontra team
 date: 2025-01-27
 tags: fontra
 ---